-- (kk) Shall be increased by 0.025 feet per kV in excess of 300 kV - (II) Shall be increased by 0.04 feet per KV in excess of 300 kV - (mm) Proposed clearances to be submitted to the cpuc prior to construction for circuits in excess - (nn) Voltage shown in the table shall mean line-to-ground voltage for direct current (DC) systems
+- (kk) Shall be increased by 0.025 feet per kV in excess of 300 kV - (II) Shall be increased by 0.04 feet per KV in excess of 300 kV - (mm) Proposed clearances to be submitted to the cpuc prior to construction for circuits in excess of 550 kV. - (nn) Voltage shown in the table shall mean line-to-ground voltage for direct current (DC) systems - (oo) May Be reduced for grounded or multi-conductor cables

-(00) May Be reduced for grounded or multi-conductor cables 1 Grounded cables 57.4-H 2 Multi-Conductor cables 54.10-B2 (pp) May be reduced to 4 feet for voltages below 7,500 volts 54.4-D3 (qq) May be reduced to 6 feet for voltages below 75 kV (rr) May be reduced for supply service drops 54.8-D1 (ss) May be reduced for communications service drops 84.8-E1 /
+1 Grounded cables 57.4-H 2 Multi-Conductor cables 54.10-B2 (pp) May be reduced to 4 feet for voltages below 7,500 volts 54.4-D3 (qq) May be reduced to 6 feet for voltages below 75 kV (rr) May be reduced for supply service drops 54.8-D1 (ss) May be reduced for communications service drops 84.8-E1 (111) M/have a fadaval an energy and an energy the second have a second a second in a second in

-- (tt) Where a federal agency or surrogate thereof has issued a crossing permit, clearances of that permit shall govern. - (uu) Or where sailboating is prohibited and where other boating activities are allowed - (vv) Clearance above contiguous ground shall be 5 feet greater than in cases 11 or 12 for the type of water area served for boat launch facilities and for area contiguous thereto, that are posted, designated or specifically prepared for rigging of sailboats or other watercraft. - (ww) For controlled impoundments, the surface areas and corresponding clearances shall be based upon the high water level. for other waters, the surface area shall be that enclosed by its annual flood level, the clearance over rivers, streams and canals shall be based upon the largest surface areas of any one-mile long segment which includes the crossing.
-The clearance over a canal, river or stream normally used to provide access for sailboats to a larger body of water shall be the same as that required for the larger body of water. - (xx) Water areas are lakes, ponds, reservoirs, tidal waters, rivers, streams and canals without surface obstructions.
+- (tt) Where a federal agency or surrogate thereof has issued a crossing permit, clearances of that permit shall govern. - (uu) Or where sailboating is prohibited and where other boating activities are allowed - (vv) Clearance above contiguous ground shall be 5 feet greater than in cases 11 or 12 for the type of water area served for boat launch facilities and for area contiguous thereto, that are posted, designated or specifically prepared for rigging of sailboats or other watercraft. - (ww) For controlled impoundments, the surface areas and corresponding clearances shall be based upon the high water level. for other waters, the surface area shall be that enclosed by its annual flood level. the clearance over rivers, streams and canals shall be based upon the largest surface areas of any one-mile long segment which includes the crossing.
+The clearance over a canal, river or stream normally used to provide access for sailboats to a larger body of water shall be the same as that required for the larger body of water. - (xx) Water areas are lakes, ponds, reservoirs, tidal waters, rivers, streams and canals without surface obstructions. - (yy) May be reduced over non-walkable structures